 The BWA has produced a book on British Waterfowl Standards, with detailed descriptions of the colour, size and shape of all the breeds recognized in the UK.
 For more information about the book and details of how to buy it click here.

 Mallard Anas platyrhynchos

 THE DOMESTICATED DUCK

 Domestic ducks are classified into a number of sections - Heavy, Light, Bantam, Runner and Call.
-The most popular domestic duck today is probably the Call duck.
-Its small size lends itself to keeping in a relatively small space, it requires less food than other breeds and there is a wide range of available colours.
+The most popular domestic duck today is probably the Call Duck.
+Its small size lends itself to being kept in a relatively small space, it requires less food than other breeds and there is a wide range of available colours.

 To keep domestic ducks it is not necessary to have a pond, although it is advisable to have a suitable water container in which the birds can bathe and mate.
 Consideration should be given as to how the water is changed - there are plenty of wide shallow plastic troughs available which can easily be emptied and moved around to prevent one spot becoming too muddy.
 One advantage of keeping domestic waterfowl rather than wildfowl is that the birds are likely to take more readily to being shut away in a house at night, reducing (but not eliminating!) the risk of predation.

 The following is a list of breeds of domestic waterfowl kept in the UK, based on categories described in the British Waterfowl Standards.

 |Domestic Geese||Heavy Ducks||Light Ducks||Indian Runner Ducks||Bantam Ducks||Call Ducks|